joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **GLM-5** being text-only is arguably the sharpest limitation in its otherwise strong profile.
 It leads on intelligence, agentic reliability, and speed -- but if your pipeline ever needs to process an image or a video frame, you cannot use it without a separate vision model upstream.

+**DeepSeek V3.2** is also text-only.
+This matters because it otherwise has strong raw intelligence.
+For vision-free workflows it is competitive; for anything involving images or video it is not an option without a separate model upstream.

 The bottom line: if multimodality matters for your use case, Kimi K2.5 is the only complete answer.
 If static image support is enough, Qwen3.5 is a solid alternative with better speed.
-If your workflow is purely text, GLM-5's other advantages come back into play.
+If your workflow is purely text, GLM-5, DeepSeek V3.2, and MiniMax all have their respective advantages.

 ---